Han Kuang Exercise: 2024

 The 2024 exercise was a significant departure from previous years being entirely unscripted and lacking major live firepower demonstrations.
 Special forces which in previous years had participated as a "red team" simulating PLA attackers focused instead on their actual wartime role of defense.
 The exercise focused on enabling units to act independently of higher command and practicing new rules of engagement.
 Parts of the exercise were curtailed or postponed due to Typhoon Gaemi.
 Forces involved were mobilized to help with disaster response.
 Firepower demonstrations were still held on the outlying islands, but the one planned for Kinmen was cancelled due to the need for civilian vessels to take shelter close to the shore to ride out the typhoon.

+2025

+The 2025 exercise was held from July 9 to July 18.
+The drills focused on scenarios including gray-zone harassment by the PLA, military exercises targeting Taiwan, homeland defense, and sustained warfare operations.
+According to photo released by the Military News Agency of the Ministry of National Defense, Major General Jay Bargeron, the Director of the Strategic Planning and Policy Directorate (J5) at the United States Indo-Pacific Command, participated in the Han Kuang Military simulation.

+2026

+On August 10, 2026, Taiwan held a drill in Taichung to prepare for a possible Chinese attack or natural disaster.
+Mobile Internet was slowed during the exercise, but basic phone calls still worked, while ATMs, traffic lights, landlines and fixed-line Internet continued to operate normally.

 Criticism

 The exercises have been criticized as being more focused on public relations than actual warfighting capability.
 Reforms have been undertaken in response to these criticisms with the realism, scale, and rigor of the exercise increasing each year.